-Probationary employees shall receive a performance evaluation to discuss the employee's progress in the job during the probationary period.
+Probationary employees shall receive coaching, as described in Section 34.3, and a performance evaluation to discuss the employee's progress in the job during the probationary period.
 Immediate supervisors will meet with employees at the start of their review period to discuss performance expectations.
 Employees will receive a written copy of their performance expectations as well as written notification of any modifications made during the review period.